-By adding a bit of cream of tartar to egg whites when you’re beating them (about ⅛ teaspoon per egg white) helps to speed up the beating process.
+By adding a bit of it to egg whites when you’re beating them (about 1/8 teaspoon per egg white) helps to speed up the beating process.
 It helps speed up the creation of foam and stabilities the egg whites. and helps strengthen the bubbles in the foam and prevents them from collapsing too quickly, as well as help them stay bright and white.

 This is why you see cream of tartar added to recipes like lemon meringue pie.
 Adding it when beating the egg whites for the meringue helps keep that meringue fluffy, light and white.